Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 04

-Tactical and decision-focused (55%), under 30 minutes, weekly, with a Friday preview and a Sunday or Monday review.
-The official FPL podcast is the named benchmark.
+Tactical and decision-focused (54%), under 30 minutes, weekly: a Friday preview and a Sunday or Monday review.
+The official FPL podcast is the name that came up most.

 05

-Every chart, cross-tab, and open-text theme.
-Read in any order, but the format Likert below is where the story starts.
+Every chart, breakdown and theme.
+Read in any order, but the formats chart below is where the story starts.

 Stats and dashboards are the runaway favourite.